wix/stylable/site/docs/references/custom-selectors.md

 Some components might contain nested instances of themselves because they're a container or a "recursive" component.
 For example, a tree component might render itself.

-If the component exposes any `pseudo-elements`, it is a good practice to define them as `custom selectors` with [child selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_selectors) to avoid effecting the inner parts of internal instances.
+If the component exposes any `pseudo-elements`, it is a good practice to define them as `custom selectors` with [child selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_selectors) to avoid affecting the inner parts of internal instances.

 The following example shows how a tree component exposes an icon.